devsajanchhetri/devsajanchhetri/README.md

 ### **About Me**

 I’m **Sajan Chhetri**, a passionate **Full Stack Developer** with a knack for building elegant, efficient solutions.
-I’m also the founder of **ZenBooks**, a company focused on offering creative solutions for modern businesses.
-In my free time, I explore cutting-edge technologies and share my findings with the community.
+I’m also the founder of **ZenBooks**, a free platform for eBooks that aims to provide high-quality educational resources to the community.
+When I’m not coding, I’m exploring new tech and sharing my findings with fellow developers.

 - **Skills:**
   - **Languages:** HTML, CSS, JavaScript, PHP